 It is clear that the $n$ chords are non-intersecting since $D$ is a Dyck path.

-We will be particularly interested in the height statistic of Dyck paths described as follows.
-Given a Dyck path $P$, let $h_k(P)$ denote the height of $P$ after step $k$, that is $k$ subtracted by twice the number of down-steps until step $k$.
+Given a Dyck path $P$, let $h(P)$ be the height of the highest peak in $P$ and $h_k(P)$ denote the height of $P$ after step $k$, that is $k$ subtracted by twice the number of down-steps until step $k$.
 For example, if $P$ is the Dyck path in Figure \ref{Fig1}, then $h_2(P)=2, h_3(P)=1, h_5(P)=3, h_7(P)=1$.